Dassault Mirage III in 1/32 scale

 STEP 7-10 Stores

 Assemble the stores you want to use.
-(I haven't seen the bomb configuration as shown in step 8 on a real Mirage, but maybe it has been used)
+(I haven't seen the bomb configuration as shown in Instructions' Step 8 on a real Mirage, but may be it has been used).
+The crude Magic missiles suggesting "Sidewinders" are best replaced!

 STEP 11 Nose